Ebazhanov/linkedin-skill-assessments-quizzes/aws/aws-quiz.md

 #### Q42.
 You have a T2 EC2 instance that is critical to your infrastructure.
 How would you monitor the most important metric for this instance?

-- [x] Turn on CloudWatch Auto Recovery and put monitors on the System Status and Instance Status checks for the instance to notify you when either is in alarm.
+- [x] Turn on CloudWatch Auto Recovery and put monitors on the System Status and Instance Status check for the instance to notify you when either is in alarm.
 - [ ] Use CloudWatch to put monitors on the remaining CPU credits.
 If you run out of CPU credit the instance will be stopped.

 #### Q43.
 Which feature can be used to respond to a sudden increase in web traffic?